Telecommute was once a rarity, now a necessity

 The office will be where we have a terminal and a connection.
 Space will be the least of it.
 Thanks to telecommunications, physical space matters less and less.
-And productivity does not have to be damaged, but rather enhanced.
+And productivity does not have to be damaged but rather enhanced.

 estimates that 27% of workers in high-income countries could telecommute from home.
 This does not necessarily mean that they will continue working remotely.

-If you’ve recently found yourself working from home more often or learning remotely, there are many things you may want to consider to ensure that your new workspace has the internet connectivity and the speeds you need to work effectively.
+If you’ve recently found yourself working from home more often or learning remotely, there are many things you may want to consider ensuring that your new workspace has the internet connectivity and the speeds you need to work effectively.
 Remote working is a combination of video calls, sending and receiving emails, sending and downloading files, streaming, etc., so you need to make sure that your connection is fast enough for your needs.

 The right minimum speed will depend on how the connection will be used:

 These activities are considered lightweight.
 Unless you are receiving large files in your emails, our most affordable broadband package of 38Mbps would be more than capable of handling web browsing and email.

 The majority of businesses across the UK have already upgraded to cloud-based telephony solutions, such as VoIP.
 This solution has several benefits, but those that particularly apply to companies with home workers include free internal calls, remote working capabilities - provided their mobile device is configured to access the office network, or conference calling as VoIP allows for hassle-free virtual meetings via conference calls.

 If you use Skype